ASN Wikibase Occurrence # 40449

 Narrative:

-Witnesses at a residence on the airstrip observed the airplane make a low pass to the west followed by a pass to the east along the east-west runway of the airstrip, followed by an 8-point roll, a 90-270 degree course reversal, and another low pass to the west with a pull-up into a loop.
-After completing the loop, the airplane made a rapid heading change toward the south, rolling through at least 135 degrees of bank at which time the nose dropped and the plane disappeared from view due to obscuration by trees.
-Impact was heard moments after the airplane disappeared from view.
+Witnesses at a residence on the airstrip observed the airplane make a low pass to the east along the east-west runway of the airstrip, followed by an 8-point roll, a 90-270 degree course reversal, and another low pass to the west with a pull-up into what was described as either a loop or cuban-eight maneuver.
+Just after attaining the top of this last maneuver, the airplane was rolled out with a heading change toward the south, where it was observed to be near level attitude before the left wing dropped and it disappeared from view due to obscuration by trees.
+Impact was heard shortly after the airplane disappeared from view.
 The airplane was located in a wooded area and was consumed by fire.
-One witness familiar with both the pilot and the airplane had noted a slight hesitation at the top of the loop.
+One witness familiar with both the pilot and the airplane had noted a slight hesitation at the top of the loop or cuban-eight maneuver.
 He observed that the winds aloft were quite strong from the north, which may have caused the airplane to drift south of the east-west runway, so that terrain clearance (due to high trees bordering the south side of the runway) would have been reduced when the pilot was at the top of the maneuver.
 He noted that he heard no indications of a loss of engine power, although some other witnesses at the same location on the airstrip believed there had been a momentary power interruption before the crash.
 No evidence of preimpact mechanical deficiency or of pre-impact fire was observed during the on-scene investigation.
-CAUSE: The pilot's failure to maintain adequate altitude during attempted low-level aerobatics.

 Sources: